mirzaianov/udemy-web-developer/README.md

-# WEB-разработчик
+# WEB-developer

+## Description

 Hi!

-In this repo I store notes from the course of [WEB-разработчик](https://www.udemy.com/course/webdeveloper/) by Иван Петриченко
+In this repo I store notes from the course of [WEB-developer](https://www.udemy.com/course/webdeveloper/) by Ivan Petrychenko